chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-liberty-profile-plugin.markdown

 The plugin manages the Liberty profile server through the secure Java Management Extensions (JMX) REST connector.
 To enable the REST connector, include the `restConnector-1.0` feature in the `server.xml` file on the Liberty server.
 The instructions for configuring REST connector are available at [Configuring secure JMX connection to the Liberty profile](https://www-01.ibm.com/support/knowledgecenter/was_beta_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/twlp_admin_restconnector.html?cp=was_beta_liberty%2F1-6-1-16-1).

 To keep communication confidential, configure SSL certificates on the Liberty profile and on the XL Deploy instance connecting to the server.
-For information about configuring certificates on the Liberty profile server, refer to [
-Enabling SSL communication for the Liberty profile](https://www-01.ibm.com/support/knowledgecenter/was_beta_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/twlp_sec_ssl.html?cp=was_beta_liberty).
+For information about configuring certificates on the Liberty profile server, refer to [Enabling SSL communication for the Liberty profile](https://www-01.ibm.com/support/knowledgecenter/was_beta_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/twlp_sec_ssl.html?cp=was_beta_liberty).

-The following sample configuration can be used for setting up Liberty profile server with the plugin on a `overthere.LocalHost`.
-Liberty profile server location is `/opt/IBM/wlp/usr/servers/defaultServer` and XL Deploy installation directory is `/opt/xl-deploy-server`
+You can use the following sample `server.xml` configuration to set up the Liberty profile server with the plugin on an `overthere.LocalHost`.
+The Liberty profile server location is `/opt/IBM/wlp/usr/servers/defaultServer` and the XL Deploy installation directory is `/opt/xl-deploy-server`.

-### server.xml

     <server description="new server">
       <featureManager>